Seafoam-Martini/AC-Landing/README.md

    You can use any picture you want as an avatar as long as it is square and 150px x 150px in size.
 Please note that it must be in PNG format.

 2. Open the "index.html" file and fill out your social media links.

+3. To customize your avatar's background colour open up "style.css" and change the 3 values at the very top.

+4. To customize the background image, open "index.html" and follow the instructions.
+The location of the code is right above the socials link area.